 DO YOU WANT TO GET WELL?
 (JOHN 5:1-14)

 The Ice Bucket Challenge is all over the papers, TV and internet.
 Participants from celebrities to businessmen and politicians are dared to have a bucket of iced water poured over their heads.
 Why?
-Many have forgotten.
+Many have forgotten the reason.
 It is to raise money and improve awareness of the fight against ALS (amyotrophic lateral sclerosis) or Lou Gehrig's disease.
 The challenge is for participants to pour a bucket of ice water on themselves and then post a video of it on social media while nominating three other people to do the same.
 People who fail to take the challenge will have to donate $100 to the ALS Association.

 The Hong Kong non-profit chapter of ALS usually raises HK$10,000 a month for the disease, but so far it raised a total of HK$9 million (Aug 26, 2014) to help patients with renting equipment and the office with long-term planning.